-- 1. To create a zone "Parks and Open Space University" (P-2) within the Land Use Bylaw. - 2.
-To work with Acadia, through a partnership agreement (memorandum of understanding), to ensure public benefit of these lands. - 3.
+- 2. To work with Acadia, through a partnership agreement (memorandum of understanding), to ensure public benefit of these lands. - 3.
 To permit uses as outlined in the Land Use Bylaw, which may include uses accessory to University functions or park functions.